franalgaba/nile-plugin-example/README.md

 ## Development

 For creating new plugins follow this instructions below.
+Please also ensure that you are using a python verion ```python3.7```.

 1. Install Poetry: